Why do we buy milk and bread before winter storms?

 Milk spoils if not refrigerated and bread can mold or harden within a few days.

-Accuweather reports the idea of buying milk and bread before a winter storm dates back to the Great Blizzard of 1978, which hit New England.
-People were trapped in their homes for days without those staple products.
+Accuweather says the idea of buying milk and bread before a winter storm dates back to the Blizzard of 1978, which hit New England.
+People were trapped in their homes for days without those products.

+There’s also a psychology to stockpiling these perishable foods before the winter weather approaches.

-University of Georgia psychology professor Dr. Janet Frick told Forbes in 2017 that people are not always logical or rational when facing a dangerous event, or when they weigh the risks.
+University of Georgia psychology professor Dr. Janet Frick told Forbes in 2017 that literature on this psychology was growing and that people are often not logical or rational in how they weigh the risks of certain events.

 “So apparently where weather is concerned, we are not terribly worried about getting struck by lightning, but we are terrified of the idea of having to make a meal from items in our pantry that doesn’t include bread and milk,” Dr. Frick said.

-Instead of buying foods such as milk and bread that are perishable, Ready.gov suggests buying these items before storms:
+Instead of buying foods such as milk and bread that are perishable, Ready.gov says this is what to buy ahead of storms:

 - Ready-to-eat canned meats, fruits, vegetables and a can opener